Easter at Windsor

 10:30 - 11:20 am

 Join us for our Easter Sunday celebrations as we gather to rejoice in the hope and joy of the resurrection.
-After the meeting, everyone is invited to stay and enjoy free hot dogs together, generously provided by You Silly Sausage — a great chance to relax, connect, and continue the celebrations as a community.
+All the ages will be together (with no separate groups for children and youth).
+We will also celebrate baptisms.
+If you are interested in being baptised on this day, tap the button below.
+After the meeting, everyone is invited to stay and enjoy free hot dogs together, generously provided by You Silly Sausage.

 Why Easter?